aryanasadianuoit/Distilling-Knowledge-via-Intermediate-Classifiers/README.md

   </ul>
   <h2 id="introduction">Introduction</h2>
 <p text-align: justify>
-  <b>Distilling Knowledge via Intermediate Classifier Heads (DIH)</b> is a knowledge distillation framework that specifically tries to mitigate the negative impact of <i>the capacity gap</i>, i.e., the difference in model complexity between the teacher and the student model on knowledge distillation.
+  <b>Distilling Knowledge via Intermediate Classifiers (DIH)</b> is a knowledge distillation framework that specifically tries to mitigate the negative impact of <i>the capacity gap</i>, i.e., the difference in model complexity between the teacher and the student model on knowledge distillation.
 This approach improves the canonical knowledge distillation (KD) with the help of the teacher's <i>intermediate representations</i> (the outputs of some of the hidden layers).
   <br>
   <h3 id="dih_pipeline">DIH training pipeline</h3>
   <ol>